 AG Schimel Leads Coalition Supporting State Laws that Ban Abortion Based on Disability, Gender, or Race

-MADISON, Wis. – Today, Attorney General Brad Schimel announced that he is leading a 20-state collation supporting state laws that ban abortion based on disability, gender, or race.
+MADISON, Wis. – Today, Attorney General Brad Schimel announced that he is leading a 20-state coalition supporting state laws that ban abortion based on disability, gender, or race.

 “Discrimination based on disability, gender, and race should never be tolerated, especially when practiced against our most vulnerable citizens: the unborn,” said Attorney General Schimel.
 “If states have the right to ban discrimination in employment, they certainly should have the right to enact laws protecting the unborn from this unjust discrimination.”